 Imaging tests evaluate the intestines and surrounding structures.
 These may include: Upper gastrointestinal seriesLower gastrointestinal seriesCT scanMRI scanUltrasoundX-ray

 A biopsy may be taken during these tests.
-A biopsy is a sample of the intestinal tissue that can be examined in a lab by a pathologist.
+A biopsy is a sample of the intestinal tissue that can be examined under a microscope.

 website.
 Available at: